peninquen/PulseSensor-Arduino-library/README.md

 # PulseSensor-Arduino-library
-Arduino library to control pulse sensor like hall effect flowmeters, and o water counters, electric counters using photodiode Conect yor 0-5V signal to an external interrupt of the Arduino UNO or MEGA 2560
+Arduino library to control pulse sensor like hall effect flowmeters, water and electric counters using photodiode or pulse output.
+Conect yor 0-5V signal to an external interrupt of the Arduino UNO or MEGA 2560

 PIN D2  -> INT 0  UNO/MEGA